 The consolidated entity has an Innovation Division containing a dedicated engineering team with a mandate to explore and develop innovative early stage technologies into commercially viable products available for manufacture by the company.
-Currently, the major project underway is the development and commercialisation of a cervical spinal fusion cage developed from the biodegradable ceramic material, Sr-HT Gahnite.
-Further applications for the Sr-HT-Gahnite include (1) fixation anchors and screws that secure ligaments to bone and (2) a coating material for existing and new implants.
+Currently, the major project underway is the development and commercialisation of a cervical spinal fusion cage developed from the biodegradable ceramic material, Sr-HT-Gahnite.
+Further applications for the Sr-HT-Gahnite include (1) Granules to be used as a bone cavity filler for the resolution of bone infections, and for use in orthopaedic, trauma and spinal surgery and (2) fixation anchors and screws that secure ligaments to bone and (3) a coating material for existing and new implants.
 The Sr-HT-Gahnite is a highly porous and biocompatible calcium silicate.
-It has many advantages over existing synthetic bone materials, including strength, being antimicrobial, capacity to be reabsorbed into bone and the ability to be 3D printed.
+It has many advantages over existing synthetic bone materials, including strength, antimicrobial properties, the capacity to be reabsorbed and the ability to be 3D printed.

-Corporate costs (unallocated) Relates to the corporate running costs of the Group such as Director and Company Secretary fees, Audit fees, Tax fees, Annual Reports, ASIC and ASX fees, as well as AGM costs and Director Insurance costs.
+Corporate costs (unallocated) Relates to the corporate running costs of the consolidated entity such as Director and Company Secretary fees, Audit fees, Tax fees, Annual Reports, ASIC and ASX fees, as well as AGM costs and Director Insurance costs.